Unconventional Capabilities. Unprecedented Power.

 The ensuing nuclear threat in Trotskytopia prompted the subsequent use of F-29 fighters to perform airstrikes on further rebel positions in Trotskytopia as U.R. special operations forces aided a newly formed Trotskytopian special forces branch to hunt down the nuclear terrorists.

 F-29B and C fighters were then used as part of a multinational naval task force to enforce a no-fly zone over the Dominion of Bodobol Minor to prevent a conflict between both Bodobol Minor and the Empire of Myrten.
-The no-fly zone, which resulted in a total of over 10,000 sorties by F-29 Super Vipers, was successful in de-escalating the conflict and deterring both nations from entering a nuclear war.
+The no-fly zone, which resulted in a total of over 10,000 sorties by F-29 Warriors, was successful in de-escalating the conflict and deterring both nations from entering a nuclear war.

 A number of F-29A, F-29B, and F-29C fighters were deployed to the Territory of Kasavia, a Emmerian unincorporated unorganized territory on the Continent of Verktha.
 They are reportedly part of the ongoing Invasion of Kiska, a joint ICE invasion of the Old Beringian colony of Kiska along the southern border of Kasavia.

 - Details: Performed airstrikes against EMPA rebel positions in support of Mektavian and Emmerian special forces.
 No losses.